gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ### Python Flask Web Apps

-In this lab we are going to start and debug a [Flask](https://www.fullstackpython.com/flask.html) app.
+In this lab we are going to start and debug a [Flask](https://www.fullstackpython.com/flask.html) app that reads a sensor attached to the Raspberry Pi.
 Flask is a popular Python Web Framework, powerful, but also easy for beginners.

 1. From Visual Studio Code main menu: **File** > **Open Folder**
 2. Select the **PyLab** directory